nystudio107/retour/README.md

     }

 Your plugin will then appear in the list of Pattern Match Types that can be chosen from via Retour->Redirects or via the Retour Redirect FieldType.

+### Utility Functions

+`craft.retour.getHttpStatus` in your templates will return the HTTP Status code for the current template, so you can display a special message for people who end up on a page via a `301` or `302` redirect.

 ## Retour Roadmap